Zen Firewall Guide

 Firewall Policy

-Firewalls should operate from the Least Privilege principle.
+Firewalls should be configured according to the Least Privilege Principle.

 Never allow traffic out of your LAN that should be handled locally, i.e.: DNS, DHCP, NTP, etc…

 Use aliases as much as possible to reduce the number of rules.
-An alias allows you to associate a name with multiple computers, networks, or ports.
-This allows you condense your firewall rules down to a small few.
-Complexity leads to mistakes which lead to broken security.
+An alias associates a name with multiple computers, networks, or ports.
+This allows you condense your firewall rules down to a minimum.
+Complexity leads to mistakes that lead to broken security.

 WiFi AP Policy

 All WiFi devices should be run in AP (dumb) mode.
 Such WiFi devices should only provide wireless authentication for your SSID (the WiFi name).
-In particular, a dumb AP should provide:
+In particular, a dumb AP should have:

 WiFi Authentication: Checks username and password for the AP